 Get Religiously Psychedelic at Salvation Mountain

-A few miles away from Salton Sea, visionary Leonard Knight took it upon himself to create an actual mountain out of adobe, straw, and non-toxic paint.
+One of the more unique things to do in Southern California, A few miles away from Salton Sea, visionary Leonard Knight took it upon himself to create an actual mountain out of adobe, straw, and non-toxic paint.

 Now, Salvation Mountain attracts thousands of visitors every year with its candy-bright colors and Biblical murals.
 Even if you’re not religious, Salvation Mountain is worth visiting due to its sheer creativity.